jorticus/pymate/doc/protocol/MATEMaster.md

 In particular it has the following duties:

-- Time synchronization
+- Date / Time synchronization
+- Battery Temperature synchronization
 - FBX (Battery Recharging)
 - AGS (Automatic Generator System)
-- FN-DC Net AH charge stop feature
+- FN-DC Net AmpHours charge float feature

 If you are replacing the MATE with pyMATE, I recommend you implement the below features, or connect pyMATE as a 2nd mate.

+See `MateDevice.synchronize()`.

 ## Time / Date Synchronization ##